2009–10 Stoke City F.C. season: October

-Stoke reverted to their usual formation for trip to Everton and gave a surprise start to Salif Diao after the midfielder's injury.
-Everton were the better team in the first 45 minutes without troubling Sorensen, Stoke improved in the second period and took the lead through Robert Huth's powerful header, his first goal for the club.
+Stoke reverted to their usual formation for the trip to Everton and gave a surprise start to Salif Diao after the midfielder's injury.
+Everton were the better team in the first 45 minutes without troubling Sørensen.
+Stoke improved in the second period and took the lead through Robert Huth's powerful header, his first goal for the club.
 The lead didn't last long as Leon Osman scored from long range and the match ended all square.

 The next match was against Gianfranco Zola's West Ham United at the Britannia Stadium.
 James Beattie scored twice for Stoke in a 2–1 win.
 The first came via the penalty spot after Etherington had been brought down in the area by Julien Faubert.
-West Ham levelled though a Matthew Upson header before Beattie tapped in from close range following good work by Fuller.
+West Ham levelled through a Matthew Upson header before Beattie tapped in from close range following good work by Fuller.
 Huth was given a retrospective three-match ban by the FA after video footage showed him hitting Upson in the face.

-Stoke then made the trip to White Hart Lane to face Tottenham and were handed a blow before kick off with Thomas Sorensen unable to play meaning that number two Steve Simonsen started in goal.
-Tottenham were also hit by injuries with Jonathan Woodgate being forced off after 14 minutes.
-Tottenham dominated the match and had numerous chances to open the scoring but they were repeatedly denied by Simonsen.
-With the match looking to heading to a goalless draw, Stoke scored via a counter-attack with Glenn Whelan curling a shot past Heurelho Gomes to secure a 1–0 victory.
+Stoke then made the trip to White Hart Lane to face Tottenham and were handed a blow before kick-off with Thomas Sørensen unable to play, meaning that number two Steve Simonsen started in goal.
+Tottenham were also hit by injuries, with Jonathan Woodgate being forced off after 14 minutes.
+Tottenham dominated the match and had numerous chances to open the scoring, but they were repeatedly denied by Simonsen.
+With the match looking to be heading to a goalless draw, Stoke scored via a counter-attack with Glenn Whelan curling a shot past Heurelho Gomes to secure a 1–0 victory.

-In the match against local rivals Wolverhampton Wanderers, Stoke dominated the first half and scored through Beattie and a volley by Matthew Etherington his first league goal for the club put Stoke 2–0 up before half time.
-In the second half Wolves were the dominant side and also scored twice with two identical goals from former City player Jody Craddock as the match ended in a 2–2 draw.
+In the match against local rivals Wolverhampton Wanderers, Stoke dominated the first half and scored through Beattie, and a volley by Matthew Etherington, his first league goal for the club, put Stoke 2–0 up before half-time.
+In the second half, Wolves were the dominant side and also scored twice with two identical goals from former City player Jody Craddock as the match ended in a 2–2 draw.